cancanasoyak/AIN2002/README.md

 After the requirements are complete the rest is easy.

-Download(or not) the data and write the data adresses to their respective lines in both of the files
+1.Download(or not) the data and write the data adresses to their respective lines in Read The Data cells 2.Run the cells
+3.submission file will be created